hash283/ClickTech/README.md

-# ClickTech: An eCommerce Platform
+# ClickTech: An E-Commerce Platform

-> eCommerce platform built with the MERN stack & Redux.
+> THis is a MERN Stack E-Commerce Website including various features such as product listings, shopping cart functionality, user authentication, payment integration, and more

 <!-- toc -->